NeelGandhi24295/Comprehensive-Review-of-Trends-in-Data-Driven-Jobs-Using-SQL-in-2023/README.md

 # Tools USED
 - **MY SQL Workbench**: The cornerstone of my analysis, enabling me to query the database and unveil pivotal insights.
 - **Git & GitHub**: Essential for sharing my SQL scripts and analysis.
+- **Pandas & Matplotlib**: Data visualization for the project was realized using this most in-demand Python libraries.

 # Analysis
 Each query in this project was designed to explore particular aspects of the data analyst job market.
 Here's my approach to each question